Antoine Armand: Political career

 Prior to his political career, Armand worked as a civil servant at the General Inspectorate of Finance.

+In the 2021 departmental election, he unsuccessfully ran for the Departmental Council of Haute-Savoie, placing fourth in the canton of La Roche-sur-Foron in the first round as a miscellaneous centre candidate.

 He was elected to the National Assembly in the 2nd constituency of Haute-Savoie in 2022, after incumbent Jacques Rey chose not to run for a full term.
 He was reelected in the 2024 snap election.
-In Parliament, Armand has served on the Committee on Economic Affairs.
-In 2024, he was elected as its president for the newly-opened 17th legislature of the French Fifth Republic.
+In Parliament, Armand served on the Committee on Economic Affairs.
+In 2024, he was elected its president for the newly-opened 17th legislature.

-In addition to his committee assignments, Armand has been a member of the French delegation to the Franco-German Parliamentary Assembly since 2022.
-He is also a member of the French-German parliamentary friendship group, the French-Italian parliamentary friendship group and the French-Swiss parliamentary friendship group.
+In addition to his committee assignments, he was a member of the French delegation to the Franco-German Parliamentary Assembly from 2022.
+He was also a member of the French-German parliamentary friendship group, the French-Italian parliamentary friendship group and the French-Swiss parliamentary friendship group.